scandum/rotate/README.md

 Helix Rotation
 ---------------
 The helix rotation has similarities with the Gries-Mills rotation but has a distinct sequential movement pattern.
 It is an improvement upon the Grail rotation by merging the two inner loops into a single loop, significantly improving performance when the relative size difference between the two halves is large.
 In addition it doesn't stop when the smallest block no longer fits, but continues and recalculates the left or right side.
 The utilization of the merged loops is counter-intuitive and is likely novel.
-Its first known publication was in 2021.
+Its first known publication was in 2021 by Control from the Holy Grail Sort Project.
 ```c
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│